Darko Suvin: Interest in literature

-After World War Two, Suvin became even more interested in science.
-He earned his PhD from Zagreb University.
-Soon after, he published his first article, which was little more than a brief overview and survey of the SF genre.
-He continued to earn a living by translating a wide variety of science fiction books into his native language, including The Seedling Stars and Day of the Triffids.
+After World War II, Suvin earned his PhD from Zagreb University.
+Before this, he published his first scholarly article, a brief overview of the science fiction genre, and his first poems in Croatian literary language.
+He translated some science fiction books and stories into Croatian, including The Seedling Stars and The Day of the Triffids.

-In Yugoslavia during the early 1960s, Darko published his first book, a historical introduction to, or general overview of, science fiction as a whole.
-The works of Asimov, Heinlein, and others were discussed in great detail, and several individual SF books were analyzed.
-The book also included the results of his first article initially published in 1957.
+In Yugoslavia during the early 1960s, Suvin published his first book, a historical introduction and general overview of the science fiction genre.
+In it, he discusses in detail the works of Isaac Asimov, Robert A. Heinlein, and others and analyzes several science fiction books.
+The book also includes the results of his first article initially published in 1957.

 Move to North America

-In 1967, Darko emigrated to North America to teach in universities.
-Shortly after arriving, college students in the United States were central to a counterculture energized by, among other things, the Civil Rights movement and resistance to the Vietnam War.
-One consequence within academia was an opening to new objects and fields of study, one of which was science fiction.
-At this point, Darko's expertise was extremely desirable, and there were many educational institutions that were looking to hire him.